 Xylazine (“tranq”) is a veterinary tranquilizer that is increasingly being found in street opioids like heroin and fentanyl.
 It is not an opioid and can lead to sedation and increase the risk of overdose when combined with opioids.
 Knowing the risks and implementing harm reduction tactics can keep someone safer.

 Xylazine (known as “tranq”) is a non-opioid, alpha2-agonist used as an animal tranquilizer and not approved for human use.
 It has been found in the street opioid supply in increasing quantities since 2008.
-Xylazine was found in 91% of heroin or fentanyl samples in Philadelphia in 2021.
+Xylazine was found in 98% of dope samples in Philadelphia in 2023.

 Xylazine is a central nervous system depressant that can cause drowsiness and sedation as well as decreasing respirations, heart rate, and blood pressure.

 Patient reports and epidemiologic trends suggest that xylazine is contributing to an increased incidence of wounds.
 Some patients with chronic xylazine exposure may also develop a withdrawal syndrome.
 Little research exists to describe the incidence, characteristics, or effective management of xylazine wounds or a xylazine withdrawal syndrome.

 As we build evidence, all clinicians caring for individuals who use drugs should be aware of xylazine’s presence in the drug supply.
 Although some patients may require treatment specific to xylazine exposure, in general we encourage clinicians to continue to follow established protocols for wound care, opioid withdrawal treatment, and initiation of methadone or buprenorphine.
 Clinicians should continue to maintain a broad differential for vital sign abnormalities in patients who use drugs.